apytypes/apytypes/docs/development.rst

 APyTypes is an open source project and contributions are very welcome!
 From bug reports, through enhancement suggestions, to better documentation and code.

+The development happens at `https://github.com/apytypes/apytypes <https://github.com/apytypes/apytypes>`_
+where you also can provide suggestions and report bugs.

 Here, there will be some development information to be expanded over time.

 Pre-requisites